soniamartis/my-qt-list/ds_algo/patterns/trees.md

 - Right: level order traversal
 - Bottom: horizontal distance pattern + level order traversal: pick the last element in level order traversal for a given horizontal distance

+## K-Distance nodes in binary tree
+- Create child to parent mapping to obtain immediate neighbors of node.
+We can get left and right, but for parent, we need extra mapping